IBM/CAST/docs/source/cast-big-data/logstash.rst

 documentation is an abridged version.

-Building CEC
+Installing CEC
-^^^^^^^^^^^^^

-CEC currently needs to be built before installation.
-This build process requires that ruby be installed on the node.
-The following instructions assume that the build is being run on a node with the git repository.
+^^^^^^^^^^^^^^

+CEC should be bundled in the `ibm-csm-bds-*.noarch.rpm` rpm.
+Installation at the current time requires an external connection to the internet or an exported copy of the plugin (A section on the process is being developed).

 .. code:: bash

-   $ yum install -y ruby
-   $ cd /opt/ibm/csm/bigdata/logstash/plugins/
-   $ gem build logstash-filter-csm_event_correlator.gemspec # Requires network connection.
-   $ /usr/share/logstash/bin/logstash-plugin install logstash-filter-csm-event-correlator-*.gem
+   $ /usr/share/logstash/bin/logstash-plugin install /opt/ibm/csm/bigdata/logstash/plugins/logstash-filter-csm-event-correlator-*.gem

 ..
 TODO: Rename csm_event_correlator to cast_event_correlator.